kpiccoli/Data_Class_Homework/README.md

 Using the Excel data set, modify and analyze the data of 4,000 past Kickstarter projects and attempt to uncover some market trends:

-* Scale campains with a transitioting color on "Percent Funded" and split data in "Category" and "Sub-Category".
+* Scale campaigns with a transitioting color on "Percent Funded" and split data in "Category" and "Sub-Category".

 ![Kickstarter Table](Images/FullTable.PNG)

-* Defining campains by categories as successful, failed, canceled, or is currently live.
+* Defining campaigns by categories as successful, failed, canceled, or is currently live.

 ![Category Stats](Images/CategoryStats.PNG)

-* Defining campains by as sub-categories as successful, failed, canceled, or is currently live.
+* Defining campaigns by as sub-categories as successful, failed, canceled, or is currently live.

 ![Subcategory Stats](Images/SubcategoryStats.PNG)